mitmedialab/music-signaling/README.md

 ## How to run this platform:
 (You only need to run these steps once.)
 1. Clone this repository to your local machine.
-2. Install dependencies by running: 'pip install -r requirements.txt' in the music-signaling folder.
+2. Install dependencies by running: 'sudo apt-get install portaudio19-dev; pip install -r requirements.txt' in the music-signaling folder.
 You may wish to run this in a virtual env.
 3. Grant this application permission to access your email: change into the 'client' directory, and run setup_client.py.
 Follow the instructions.
 4. Load your personal music collection into the folder labeled 'tracks/' (mp3 or wav, others not tested.)

 (You need to run these steps every time you'd like to use the system.)

-5. Change into the 'server' directory, and in the 'info.csv' file, enter the metadata of the tracks you'd like to listen to.
-Follow the instructions.
+5. Change into the 'server' directory, and in the 'info.csv' file, enter the metadata of the tracks you'd like to listen to in the following format:

+	[FILL IN INSTRUCTIONS]

 6. Start the server:
 	$ python main.py -preprocess -start